0x4Ceonard/14x5-ortholinear-keyboard/README.md

 ![keyboard](https://github.com/0x4Ceonard/14x5-ortholinear-keyboard/assets/148872468/03aba2f3-897f-421a-9f59-1fb3d0e8a252)

 I intended to mount the PCB to a 3d printed housing via m2 screws.
-That´s what the six holes are for, however the housing is still a work in progress...
+That´s what the seven holes are for, however the housing is still a work in progress...

 ---